 The trial began in December 2016, but after several postponements was stayed in February 2018 when the judge ruled that Bukovsky's health was too poor for him to testify, even from home by video.

 Still, the lifelong fighter against Communist cruelty and falsehood isn't done yet.
 To Build a Castle, out of print for nearly 40 years, was released in 2017 for Kindle and other e-book formats.
-His 1995 book Judgment in Moscow is on track for its first publication in English in early 2019.
+His 1995 book Judgment in Moscow has been translated in English and published in May 2019.
+It is available in multiple formats.

 Playwright Tom Stoppard, who dedicated his Every Good Boy Deserves Favour to Bukovsky, commented on the new edition: "This is a landmark book and a document that remains vital."